Skip to main content

 John Hines

-Co-founder of DebaterHub.
-Builds AI-supported debate training used by students, coaches, and institutions, connecting how people actually get better with the live circuit.
+Championship debate coach and co-founder of DebaterHub.
+Builds AI-supported debate training used by students, coaches, and institutions.

 Raising $500K.